SnehaTalukdar/Housing-Price_Prediction/README.md

 ###  Extra Illustrations

 Residuals Plot: To evaluate model accuracy and randomness.

-The correlation between each of the dataset's numerical features is displayed in the :-
+## Correlation Heatmap
-## Correlation Heatmap.
+ The correlation between each of the dataset's numerical features is displayed in here.